Marchopkins96/oasis-hotels/README.md

 ## User Experience

 Our website offers the user intuitive navigation, eye catching visuals, and a quick and easy booking process.
 Oasis Hotels website can be accessed on a range of devices making it easy to make a booking on the device of your choice.
-Discover your next holiday destination with Oasis Hotels here to make that proccess as enjoyable and stress free as possible.
+Discover your next holiday destination with Oasis Hotels who are here to make that proccess as enjoyable and stress free as possible.

 ### Project Goals